dhsamani/First-SIte-Trial/readme.md

 I am Dharmesh Samani, working in syngene international (since 2020).
 I have completed my master's from Nirma University, Ahmedabad in 2014.

+I am 29 years old and I am from Rajkot.